rustiri/Election_Analysis/README.md

 ## Challenge Summary
 The additional analysis shows that:
 - The county vote turnout results:
-    - Jefferson county received 10.5% of the votes with 38,855 number of votes
+    - Jefferson county received 10.5% of the votes numbering 38,855 in total
-    - Denver county received 82.8% of the votes with 306,055 number of votes
+    - Denver county received 82.8% of the votes numbering 306,055 in total
-    - Arapahoe county received 6.7% of the votes with 24,801 number of votes
+    - Arapahoe county received 6.7% of the votes numbering 24,801 in total
 - The county with the highest turnout was:
     - Denver county with 82.8% of the votes and 306,055 number of votes